vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 # Interoperability of Virtual Container Hosts with Other VMware Software
-vSphere administrators can use vSphere to view and manage the vSphere Integrated Containers appliance, virtual container hosts (VCHs), and container VMs.
+vSphere administrators can use the vSphere Client to view and manage the vSphere Integrated Containers appliance, virtual container hosts (VCHs), and container VMs.
 You can use any vSphere feature to manage the vSphere Integrated Containers appliance without affecting its behavior.

+For information about the supported versions of VMware software that are compatible with vSphere Integrated Containers, see the [VMware Product Interoperability Matrices](https://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php#interop&149=&0=).

-This topic describes the interoperability of VCHs with other vSphere features and VMware products.
+This topic describes how vSphere features and other VMware products interact with vSphere Integrated Containers and VCHs.

 - [Performing Operations on VCHs and Container VMs in vSphere](#vms)
 - [VMware vRealize&reg; Suite](#vrealize)